 - Field of view: 155-degrees horizontal; 90-degrees vertical

 The biggest downside of the Wired doorbell for some will be the fact that it can only be installed using existing wiring.
 For renters or those who have been using wireless options up until now, this may mean hiring a professional to get it working.

 That said, if the wired nature of the product doesn't bother you, you'll be able to enjoy pretty much all of the features offered by more expensive models.
-You get 1080p HD video that can be viewed live from your phone, tablet or (recommended) Alexa smart display, two-way audio so you can speak with any visitors or delivery people, and advanced motion detection that lets you customise exactly what the app should alert you to.
+You get 1080p HD video that can be viewed live from your phone, tablet, or (recommended) Alexa smart display, two-way audio so you can speak with any visitors or delivery people, and advanced motion detection that lets you customize exactly what the app should alert you to.

-You get even more features with the Ring Protect Plan, but this will cost you an additional monthly fee (from $3 a month or $30 a year).
+You get even more features with the Ring Protect Plan (opens in new tab), but this will cost you an additional monthly fee (from $3 a month or $30 a year).
 Bonus features include 60-day video history, 'people only mode', and snapshot capture.